JavaScript is required

 Last updated: February 26, 2026

-So you're heading to Italy, or maybe you just want to impress someone with your Italian skills.
-Either way, knowing how to ask and say your name is pretty much the first thing you'll need.
+If you're heading to Italy, or just want to impress someone with your Italian skills, knowing how to ask and say your name is pretty much the first thing you'll need.
 The good news?
 It's way simpler than you might think.
 The phrases are short, the pronunciation isn't too tricky, and once you've got these basics down, you'll be ready to start actual conversations.
-Let's jump into exactly how to introduce yourself and ask someone their name in Italian.
+Let's jump into exactly how to introduce yourself and ask someone their name as an Italian learner.

 How to ask "What's your name?" in Italian